Deanna Cooper

-Deanna Rose Cooper (born 20 June 1993) is an English professional footballer who plays as a defender for Women's Championship club Newcastle United.
-She previously played for Gillingham, Brighton & Hove Albion, London Bees, Chelsea and Reading.
+Deanna Rose Cooper (born 20 June 1993) is an English professional footballer who plays as a centre-back for Women's Super League 2 club Burnley.

 Football career

 London Bees

 Cooper played for London Bees during the 2016 FA WSL season.
-Playing primarily as a centreback defender, she scored 1 goal in her 11 appearances for the club.
+Playing primarily as a centre back defender, she scored 1 goal in her 11 appearances for the club.
 During the first round of the 2016 FA WSL Cup, she scored an equaliser against former champions Chelsea which resulted in a penalty shootout and win for the Bees.

 Chelsea

 Cooper signed with Chelsea in February 2017.
 Of her signing, she said, "It is a dream of mine to join a pro club so to be here is an amazing feeling.
 I have worked my way through the ranks and am delighted to have done enough to earn a contract with Chelsea."
 Cooper was a starting defender in 8 of the 11 matches in the FA WSL Spring Series, helping the team win with a record.

 Ahead of the 2017–18 season, she experienced an ACL injury.
 In March 2018, she signed a two-year extension with Chelsea.